 You may also wish to filter by error code.
 For example if, when visiting the page you’re having trouble with, you get an error 502, look for the text box at the top of the list that says “Code” and enter “502”.
 When the log listing refreshes, you should now be seeing only those log entries that resulted in a 502 error code.

-What do I do with this list?
+What do I do with these log entries?

 The log entry will very likely reveal more details than the web server error page does.
 You can then use these more descriptive errors by searching our knowledgebase, or searching google to find a solution.
 If you can’t find a solution with a search for the provided error text, you can also create a support ticket and include the log entry there (please be sure to only include the latest entry, if it repeats) and we’ll point you in the right direction.